 Can You Die From a Scorpion Sting?

-A majority of scorpion stings are not life-threatening, but according to Mayo Clinic, about 30 of the approximate 1,500 species of scorpions can have fatal venom.
+A majority of scorpion stings are not life-threatening including the bark scorpion, but according to Mayo Clinic, about 30 of the approximate 1,500 species of scorpions can have fatal venom.
 Fortunately, access to proper medical care lessens the fatality risk of scorpion stings.
 Health care professionals in the southwestern United States and other areas where scorpions are common are familiar with how to treat a scorpion sting.
 As long as you can reach a hospital, doctor or clinic, you will be able to handle the symptoms of a scorpion sting without any fatal effects.
 The effect of scorpion venom and whether or not it is fatal also depends on other risk factors, such as your age and health.

 Who Is Most Affected by Scorpion Stings?

 Those most at-risk to experience severe symptoms from a scorpion sting include infants, young children and the elderly.
 Because infants and young children are smaller and may have weaker immune systems, scorpion venom can have a stronger effect on their bodies.
 That does not mean, however, that adults cannot experience a serious scorpion sting.

 If you have a weakened immune system, medical conditions or allergies, you may be at risk for severe symptoms no matter your age.
 You may also be more likely to have a worsened reaction if a scorpion has stung you in the past.

 Regardless of your risk for severe symptoms, your chance of getting stung in the first place depends on your situation.
 You are at a higher risk for scorpion stings if you live, work, travel or hike where scorpions reside.
 If you live in or plan to visit the southwestern United States, take precautions and know what to do in case you or a family member get stung.
 Don’t forget about your pets, either, since they are also susceptible.

 Pets and Scorpion Stings